 The Smiling Lieutenant (1931) Director: Ernst Lubistch

-The Smiling Lieutenant is a delightful musical and comedy film -it is light-hearted and sentimental.
-The Smiling Lieutenant is clever and, at times, absurd, but it is a beautifully made film.
-The story is taken from an Oscar Straus opretta, which was based on a German novel.
-It was the first of three films directed by Lubistch starring Mirian Hopkins, the others being Trouble in Paradise and Design for Living.
+The Smiling Lieutenant is a delightful musical and comedy film, it is both light-hearted and sentimental as well as clever and at times absurd, but it nevertheless a beautifully made film.
+The story is taken from an Oscar Straus opretta, and based on a German novel.
+The Smiling Lieutenant was the first of three films directed by Ernst Lubistch starring Mirian Hopkins, the others being Trouble in Paradise and Design for Living.